htakemoto/nodejs-typescript-sample/README.md

 ### Access to a protected endpoint (Authentication)

 1. Run application
-2. Point your browser to [http://localhost:3000/test](http://localhost:3000/test) with GET method and add a custom header `Authorization` with the token you got from the above step.
+2. Make a request to [http://localhost:3000/test](http://localhost:3000/test) with GET method and add a custom header `Authorization` with the token you got from the above step.
 3. You can check async/await process in log